 In most cases, a property owner in Colorado will pay for a premises liability accident through his or her insurance coverage, if found liable.
 This may include a homeowners or renter’s insurance policy.
 It may also include Airbnb’s Host Protection Insurance if the property was being rented out as an Airbnb at the time of the incident.
 Airbnb offers up to $1 million in primary liability insurance to pay if someone gets hurt or property gets damaged during a rental.

 Airbnb’s Host Protection Insurance automatically applies when someone lists a property on Airbnb.
 If a guest suffers an injury on the owner’s property during a stay, this insurance will help pay for medical bills and other losses related to the bodily injury.
 Unfortunately, Airbnb may try to avoid liability for guest injuries and deaths to protect its own profitability.
-The injured victim may require assistance from an personal injury attorney in Denver to obtain fair compensation from the property owner and/or Airbnb after a serious accident.
+The injured victim may require assistance from a personal injury attorney in Denver to obtain fair compensation from the property owner and/or Airbnb after a serious accident.

 If you were injured while staying at an Airbnb in Denver, Colorado, you may be able to recover financial compensation for your medical bills and other losses if the owner of the property was negligent.
 Negligence refers to the failure to act with a reasonable level of care to prevent injury or harm to others.
 Proving negligence and recovering compensation from an Airbnb injury claim requires evidence of four elements: